jagrvargen/holbertonschool-higher_level_programming/0x11-python-network_1/README.md

 7. 7-error_code.py - A Python script that takes in a URL, sends a request to the URL and displays the body of the response using the requests package.

 8. 8-json_api.py - A Python script that takes in a letter and sends a POST request to http://0.0.0.0:5000/search_user with the letter as a parameter.

+9. 9-starwars.py - A Python script that takes in a string and sends a search request to the Star Wars API.